bkammerling/ubuild-jekyll/wunder_collections/_posts/2020-01-18-is-your-stack-holding-you-back.md

 cta_text: Want to see our Fleet technology in action?
 Contact us today to set up a call.
 cta_link: pages/newsletter-signup.md
-title: Is Your Tech Stack Holding You Back?
+title: Is Your Mobility Tech Stack Holding You Back?
 publish_date: 2020-01-20T09:00:00.000+00:00
 featured_image: "/uploads/2021/05/26/iot-vehicles-1.jpeg"
 excerpt: Both established shared mobility startups and first-time founders can benefit